 6. Positioning of the Line Charts

-Last step was the positioning of the line charts using my parameters:
+Last step was the positioning and the scaling of the line charts using my parameters:

 That’s it! (+labelling, formatting, tooltips, reference lines etc.)